 The Arroyo Grande Valley

 The Arroyo Grande Valley is a federally approved American Viticultural Area (AVA) in recognition of the valley's distinctive climate and soil characteristics.
 It is a predominantly northeast-southwest oriented coastal valley that is recognized as one of the most temperate viticultural areas in the world.
 These ideal conditions result in a long and mild growing season, with bud break typically occurring in mid-February, flowering in early May and harvest in late September.
 Still widely planted to vegetables on the valley floor, winegrowing in the valley dates to the 1880s when Zinfandel was planted in the warmer eastern part of the valley.
-The modern area began in the 1980s with plantings of chardonnay and pinot noir on the hillsides of the western end of the valley, closer to the ocean.
-There are about 800 acres of winegrapes in the Arroyo Grande Valley with pinot noir and chardonnay predominant.
+The modern era began in the 1980s with plantings of chardonnay and pinot noir on the hillsides of the western end of the valley, closer to the ocean.
+There are about 800 acres of wine grapes in the Arroyo Grande Valley with pinot noir and chardonnay predominant.

-The Rincon Vineyard is located eight miles northeast of the Pacific Ocean and is the oldest of the vineyards with the first plantings dating to 1982.
+The Rincon Vineyard is located seven miles northeast of the Pacific Ocean and is the oldest of the vineyards with the first plantings dating to 1982.
 Rincon means “corner” in Spanish and refers to the corner of the historic Rancho Santa Manuela land grant that underlay much of Arroyo Grande Valley.
 In the 1860s, Francis Ziba Branch granted his son this corner and built the Rincon Adobe that stands at the entrance to Talley Vineyards and serves as the symbol of the Estate.

 Planting at Rosemary's Vineyard began in 1987.
 The 29-acre vineyard is planted to 12 acres of chardonnay and 17 acres of pinot noir.
 The vineyard is divided into 14 separate sections of vines.